dubst3pp4/dubst3pp4.github.io/content/post/2017-09-30-why-i-use-object-pascal.md

 One of the reasons why the early Turbo Pascal was a huge success was the speed of the compiler.
 Even on older hardware code was compiled in a few seconds.
 In comparison to other compilers this is still true today.

-But despite the fast compilation of code, the compiled code itself is very competitive to an application developed in plain C, C++ or Java due to a highly optimization for the different processor architectures, allowing the program to run at a very high speed and with little consumption of memory.[^5]
+But despite the fast compilation of code, the compiled code itself is very competitive to applications developed in plain C, C++ or Java due to the highly optimization for different processor architectures, allowing the program to run at a very high speed and with little memory consumption.[^5]

 ## Pascal is verbose